iukadike/blog/_posts/2023-09-10-format-string-attack.md

 secret = 0x0000555555556008

 # Start the string with the format specifiers
-# I padded zeros to keep the lenght at 8-bytes
+# I pad zeros to keep the lenght at 8-bytes
 content = ("%00035$s").encode('latin-1')

 # Append the address